VET Program Approval and Maintenance Procedure

 Submit the completed application to Curriculum Committee for approval:

-• Memo Removal from Scope Non-Transitioning Qualifications
+• Memo: Removal from Scope Non-Transitioning Qualifications

-• Memo Removal from Scope Transitions
+• Memo: Removal from Scope Transitions

 H. Curriculum Committee to consider application.
 Curriculum Committee